Our Coaches

 Currently involved with the BC Blackhawks AAA Spring program, Ryan's passion for coaching shines brightly.
 His unwavering dedication to the development of his players and his relentless pursuit of propelling them to higher levels of the game are the cornerstones of his coaching philosophy.
 When Ryan speaks about hockey, his profound experience and knowledge become instantly apparent, captivating all those who listen.
 His infectious enthusiasm for the sport ignites a fire within his players, setting the stage for a season that promises to be truly exceptional.

-Beyond his role as the U13A1 co-coach, Ryan will also be entrusted with providing skill development throughout the season.
+Beyond his role as the U13A1 coach, Ryan will also be entrusted with providing skill development throughout the season.
 This additional responsibility underscores his commitment to enhancing the abilities of every player under his guidance.
 Furthermore, Ryan's invaluable mentorship will extend to coaches within the association, as he selflessly shares his wisdom and expertise, fostering a community of growth and learning.

 The anticipation surrounding Ryan's return is palpable, as the CMHA community eagerly awaits the positive impact he will undoubtedly have on the U13 program.
 With his vast experience, unwavering dedication, and contagious enthusiasm, Ryan is poised to create an unforgettable season for his players.
 As he steps onto the ice once again, his presence will undoubtedly elevate the level of play and inspire a new generation of hockey enthusiasts.